3C58; Short form: Anim/FE

 Ben won the RTS in 2015 with this brilliant film.

-Students from this course have gone on to win various awards including the Royal Television Society Award for animation for the last two years.
+Students from this course have gone on to win various awards including the Royal Television Society Award and Redbull Awards.
 Our graduates enjoy careers as animators, model-makers, editors, directors, script writers, set designers, and sound designers.

-Charlotte Blacker won the RTS award for best undergraduate film in the country; she is currently working at Loose Moose in London.
+Charlotte Blacker won the RTS award for best undergraduate film in the country; she has worked for Loose Moose and now is teaching our course in Hebei University, China.
 Her graduation film the 'Little Red Plane' has been shown in various films festivals, including The Children’s Festival in New York.
 She is much in demand in the USA for series work and short animated films.

-Other graduates have gone onto to work at companies such as Nintendo, the BBC and McKinnon and Saunders.
+Other graduates have gone onto to work at companies such as Nintendo, The Factory, McKinnon and Saunders, Sony Pictures, TT Games, Soccer Manager, the BBC and many others.

 Full-time: The fee for the first year of the course will be £5,500 (UK/EU).
 Fees for years 2 to 4 will be £9,250* (UK/EU) per year